daniel-lobster/EthereumBonds/README.md

 * Percentage paid to investors: Redeemed bonds divided by total bonds sold times 100.
 This is usually 1 percentage point off due to lack of float type in solidity, thus 99 means that investors were paid in full.

 * Time contract was deployed: This will populate immediatelly after deployment.
 Like in all solidity contracts time is recorded as number of seconds since Jan 1st 1970.
+It is rendered in your computer according to local time.

 * Time fundraising ended: If N/A the fundraising hasn't ended.